I gave some out-of-character advice this week when someone came calling looking for help troubleshooting an inkjet printer.

 * Seperate print heads.
 This is more economical in the long run, since the cartridges cost less, and you can refill your cartridges longer, but it also means you have to remember to replace them.

 * Laser printers.
-Color laser printers still cost a minimum of $450 (and that’s a Minolta model that’s really $650 with a $200 rebate, and the printer only prints in Windows and you can’t expand the memory on it), and a lot of people can’t justify that in an era when you can buy a color inkjet at Kmart for $35.
+Color laser printers cost more up front, and a lot of people can’t justify that in an era when you can buy a color inkjet at Kmart for $35.
 Don’t buy a $35 inkjet though, because it won’t come with a black ink cartridge, which will negate all the savings, so read the box carefully.
 But if you primarily do black and white printing, b&w laser printers cost $150-$200.
 Toner cartridges cost anywhere from $30-$60 on low-end printers, but they typically last for 2,000 pages or more, as compared to 300-500 pages for inkjet cartridges.
 I bought a Lexmark 4039 laser printer in 1996.
 The toner cartridge is only now looking to need replacement, and that only shows up when I print photographs.
 My running-on-empty toner cartridge is still fine for printing text.
 This is an extreme example, as the 4039 was intended to be a printer for medium-sized offices, but I got 7 1/2 years out of that toner cartridge.
 Now that I think about it, that printer has probably saved me enough money to pay for a $700 color laser printer.

 A lot of people would do well to buy an inexpensive laser printer to use for casual printing, and an inkjet printer to use for printing color.
 (Get an inexpensive one if you print things like greeting cards, or a nicer one if you print photographs.)
 This especially works well in households that have more than one computer–network the computers together and share the printers, and then all of your computers can print to both.